ULL-ESIT-DSI-1819/dsi-1819/tema2-async/practicas/p6-t2-microservices/reto.md

 connection"*
 * Then, when you send a message via a ROUTER socket, you first send an identity frame.

+The `zmq_socket()` man page describes it thus:

+> When receiving messages a `ZMQ_ROUTER` socket shall prepend a message part containing the identity of the originating peer to the message before passing it to the application.
+Messages received are fair-queued from among all connected peers.
+> When sending messages a `ZMQ_ROUTER` socket shall remove the first part of the message and use it to determine the identity of the peer the message shall be routed to.

 Cuando ejecuto este programa, obtengo una salida parecida a esta:

 ```